 As the name suggests, stainless steel pipes are hollow types made from stainless steel, a durable and corrosion-resistant alloy of Chromium, Nickel, Molybdenum, and Iron.
 These pipes are durable, strong, and resistant to corrosion and high temperatures.

 Different types of stainless steel pipes include welded pipes and electropolished pipes.
-They are used in various functions, such as in oil and gas pipelines, carrying food and beverages, in construction, and for medical equipment and surgical tools.
+They are used in various applications, including oil and gas pipelines, the transportation of food and beverages, construction, and medical equipment and surgical tools.

 Different Grades of Stainless Steel Pipes

-Stainless steel pipes have various grades, based on their composition, properties, and applications.
+Stainless steel pipes are available in various grades, based on their composition, properties, and intended applications.
 Let’s discuss these grades in detail.

 300 Series Austenitic Stainless Steel Pipes